-Yes No x
+Yes No х

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Not Used

+Consider if Submitted

-SAT or ACT Х
+SAT or ACT х

 ACT Only

 SAT Only

 SAT and SAT Subject Tests or

 ACT

 SAT Subject Tests

-I me, first-year, degree-seeking applicants for whether the writing score will be used in the
+SAT Subject Tests

+C8B If your institution will make use of the please indicate which ONE of the fo -
-ACT with writing required

-ACT with writing recommended

-Χ ACT with or without writing accept ted
+X ACT with writing required ACT with writing recommended ACT with or without writing accept red

-I = - me, first-year, degree-seeking applicants fo whether the Essay score will be used in the

-SAT with Essay component requi red

-SAT with Essay component recor

-Х SAT with or without Essay compo nent accepted
+C8B If your institution will make use of the please indicate which ONE of the fo

+X SAT with Essay component requirements SAT with Essay component recomponent recomponents of the same say components are say components. nmended nent accepted °T essay compone ant: check all that a annly

-C8C Please indicate how your institution will use the SAT of r ACT essay compon ent; check all that apply.
+000 Tiease indicate now your institution WIII USE THE OAT OF A or essay compone ont, check all that e арргу.

-SAT essay ACT essay
+For admission SAT essay ACT essay

-For admission

 For placement

 For advising

-In place of an application essay

-As a validity check on the
+In place of an application essay As a validity check on the -

 application process

-No college policy as of now Not using essay component
+No college policy as of now

-Not using essay component
+Not using essay component]

-C8D In addition, does your institution use e applicants' test s cores for academic a dvising?
+C8D In addition, does your institution use e applicants' test score es for academic ad vising?

-Yes
+] Yes

 х No

+1

-Latest date by which SAT or ACT so Latest date by which SAT Subject T
+C8E Latest date by which SAT or ACT se cores must be receive d for fall-term adm ission

+Latest date by which SAT Subject T -

-If necessary, use this space to clari
+C8F If necessary, use this space to clari • •

-policies (e.g., if tests are recommer students, or if tests are not required
+(e.g., if tests are recommended for tests are not required of some stude

-students): i di some

-• stadents).
+tests are not required or some study ziils).

-C8G Please indicate which tests your instituti on uses for placeme nt (e.g., state tests):
+C8G Please indicate which tests your ins titution uses for place ement (e.g., state t tests):

 SAT

-ACT

-SAT Subject Tests
+- ACT SAT Subject Tests

 AP

-$\vdash$ CLEP
+CLEP

+Institutional Exam

-$\vdash \downarrow \vdash$ Institutional Exam ALEKS Placemor nt, Preparation and Le earning (PPL)
+Х State Exam (specify): ALEKS Placement, P Preparation and Lea arning (PPL)

-Х Other (specify): ALLING FIACEITIES ı, ı reparation and Le anning (FFL)